psmedley/node-os2/doc/api/cluster.md

 Worker 5644 started
 ```

-Please note that on Windows, it is not yet possible to set up a named pipe
-server in a worker.
+On Windows, it is not yet possible to set up a named pipe server in a worker.

-## How It Works
+## How it works

 <!--type=misc-->